 Step two: You’d now be asked to choose a crypto wallet.
 Choose the appropriate option and provide the password details to link your wallet to the website.

 Step three: Then, enter the amount of OHM that you want to stake and send them to the OHM-staked smart contracts address provided on the OHM website.
-If you would like to stake all your OHM, press the “Max” button and the input field will automatically be filled with all your available OHM balance.
+If you want to stake all your OHM, press the “Max” button and the input field will automatically be filled with all your available OHM balance.

-Step four: Now that you’ve decided how much to stake, you’ll need to carefully choose a trusted validator among the ones provided.
+Step four: Now that you’ve decided how much to stake, you’ll need to choose a trusted validator among the ones provided.

 Step Five: Make your choice, click “Approve” and sign the transaction.
 Select “Stake now” and sign the transaction.
 You’ve now successfully staked your OHM tokens.